Are You Interested in One of Our Daughters

 Size: 50 W x 70 H cm

 I'm in a room with a family.
 They're all singing and are intense, on the verge of being aggressive with me.
 They're followers of tiny Hitler.
-There's a mother a father and their 2 adult daughters.
+There's a mother, a father and their 2 adult daughters.
 I'm being pushed around the rooms with their presence.
-I picked up sharp shears and knives as protection.
+I pick up sharp shears and knives as protection.
 They sit around the table with the radio on low.
 We have to hum the song.
-The mother is telling me how beautiful my voice is and asking the children to repeat it, “it's beautiful isn't it”.
-In front of everyone is a plastic beaker cylinder full of water.
+The mother is telling me how beautiful my voice is and asking the children to repeat it, “It's beautiful, isn't it?”.
+In front of everyone is a plastic beaker full of water.
 It's swampy coloured.
 I'm to pierce this water elegantly and in my own way, my own shapes and moves.
-When the water would have drained they would be dead.
-I stabbed the one in front of the girl to my right on the water line so only some leaks.
-They say how they expected more something flamboyant and less direct.
+If all the water drained, they would die.
+I stabbed the one in front of the girl to my right on the water line, so only some leaked.
+They say that they expected something more flamboyant and less direct.
 But they think I'm doing it on purpose.
 I don't know what they expect of me.
-I do the same to the other girl’s.
-The song ends soon and I haven't killed anyone, but they are not displeased.
-Everyone is moving around and I'm now trying to make my way out without getting hurt or hurting anyone.
-The mother is asking if I am interested in one of their daughters, she said she saw the way I was looking at them and asks if I would like to leave my number.
+I do the same to the other girl’s beaker.
+The song ends soon, and I haven't killed anyone, but they are not displeased.
+Everyone is moving around, and I'm now trying to make my way out without getting hurt or hurting anyone.
+The mother is asking if I am interested in one of their daughters.
+She said she saw the way I was looking at them and asked if I would like to leave my number.

 from £48.00